6R1M5L07H/AiogramShopBot/TODO/2025-11-13_TODO_security-architecture-findings.md

 - Issues #8, #9, #10 are performance/portability issues, not security-critical
 - All pre-existing issues (#1-#5) exist in codebase prior to dialpad feature
 - Analytics v2 issues (#6-#10) identified and partially fixed during feature development
+- Codex review (2025-11-14) confirmed no new security issues in tiered shipping feature